al1brn/geonodes/docs/4d/index.md

 <img src="images/4D_img_03.png" width = "600px"/>

-The `V` part is the geometry position, and the `w` fourth component is stored are named attribute "w".
+The `V` part is the geometry position, and the `w` fourth component is stored as named attribute "w".

-## 4D Class
+## V4 Class

 Computing needs to perform operations on 4-Vectors: dot product, normalization, addition, scale...
 To make source code as clear as possible the 4D engine uses a specific class which is basically a couple (Vector, Float):